leonsteenkamp/docker-traefik-intro/README.md

 and the other that defaults to port 80.

-A _serversTransport_ is specified that skips TLS verification to these hosts, otherwise a browser warning is generated.
+A _serversTransport_ is specified that skips TLS verification to these hosts, otherwise, a browser warning is generated.
 This is a bit of a chicken and egg problem if not skipping the check.
 One of the reasons for running the reverse proxy is to handle TLS certificates, if these hosts could provide valid certificates then this exercise would not be needed.
 The assumption is that the